turingschool/front-end-curriculum/lessons/module-3/ideabox.md

 module: 3
 ---

-## Agenda

-- Review React fundamentals
-- Discuss what we're building
-- Talk about Data vs Actions
-- Build the controlled form component
-- Add ideas to our App state
-- Display ideas on the page
-- Remove ideas that have been added

 ## Learning Goals
 - Build stateful/stateless react components
 - Pass data down, and actions up
 - Be able to explain what a bound function is, and how to make one